Before Yesterday We Could Fly: Background and description

 A rubber hair comb in the exhibit, evoking another comb uncovered during the Seneca Village Project.

 Period rooms are common, immersive museum installations which recreate an interior from a particular time and place by curating art, architecture, furniture, and other objects from that era.
 Before Yesterday We Could Fly began with a question of what a period room could be if it were not set in the past, but in the present or future.
 The form has been subject to some criticism for providing idealized historical scenes which, according to co-curator Sarah Lawrence, are ultimately "complete fiction" and largely "white affluent Eurocentric interiors".
-According to Artnet's Darla Migan, they also reinforce "a general sense of cultural superiority among those who have inherited the benefits of gentry and labor".
+According to Artnets Darla Migan, they also reinforce "a general sense of cultural superiority among those who have inherited the benefits of gentry and labor".

 Before Yesterday We Could Fly intentionally challenges what it means to be a period room by limiting the extent to which it purports historical authenticity.
 The exhibition focuses on Seneca Village, a 19th-century settlement of mostly African American landowners in the borough of Manhattan in New York City.
 In 1857, city officials forced its residents out in order to construct Central Park, justifying its use of eminent domain with racist stereotypes.
 The Met's location in Central Park is just east of where Seneca Village stood.
 The period room in the exhibit recreates the house of a fictional Seneca Village resident as it may have existed at the time, but also how their descendants may have lived in the present and future, as if the settlement had not been destroyed.
 The latter parts are influenced by Afrofuturism, an art genre, aesthetic, and philosophy which imagines possible futures through the lens of the African diaspora, touching on themes of imagination, self-determination, technology, and liberation.
 Co-curator Ian Alteveer said that because few records and remnants remain of Seneca Village, even the recreation of the past needed some "speculative imagination".